 The power supply segment is the same as the Series I, but even though the board layout is the same, some of the values are different, not populated, or are mounted directly to the contour switch.
 These aren’t super uncommon – I probably saw a couple dozen in this configuration – but are less common than the Series I Early Production version.
 Almost certainly in part due to the age difference.

-Both versions of the Series II produce the same equalizer curve, which is almost identical to the Series I. You can use either interchangeably and it’s just fine.
+Regardless of which board yours has, both versions of the Series II produce the same equalizer curve, which is almost identical to the Series I. You can use either interchangeably and it’s just fine.
 (Apologies for the weird scaling on this one.)

 Bose 800 Professional PA System